Extract Method refactoring

 Consider the following example:

-- In the editor, select one or more statements that you want to convert into a method.
+In the editor, select one or more statements that you want to convert into a method.

-- Do one of the following:
+Do one of the following:

-- Press Ctrl+Shift+R and then choose Extract Method
+Press Control+Shift+R and then choose Extract Method.

-Right-click and choose Refactor | Extract Method in the context menu.
+Right-click and choose Refactor | Extract Method from the context menu.

-- Choose in the main menu.
+Choosefrom the main menu.

 Include or exclude parameters using the corresponding check boxes in the Parameters area.
 If you exclude a parameter from the list, the local variable with the same name and type will be created in the method, if necessary.

-- Select the Make static and/or Make virtual to add the corresponding modifiers to the method.
+If you choose to create a method, select the Make static and/or Make virtual to add the corresponding modifiers to the method.

-- Check the resulted method signature and body in the Preview field.
+Check the resulted method signature and body in the Preview field.

-- To apply the refactoring, click Next.
+To apply the refactoring, click Next.

-- If no conflicts are found, ReSharper performs the refactoring immediately.
+If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
-Specifically:
+For details specific to other languages, see corresponding topics in the ReSharper by language section.